-In the future, as funding and technology becomes available, we will be bringing in other means for this initial consultation to take place, such as video calling and structured messages sent via email so we can get an idea of the nature of your query before we contact you to discuss the best course of action with you.
+Government funding is also now available for us to bring in other means for this initial consultation to take place, such as video calling and apps where you can enter your symptoms to create structured messages for us, so we can get an idea of the nature of your query before we contact you to discuss the best course of action with you.
 These services will be available throughout the day, so there is no need for the awful queues at reception in the mornings!

 At times of peak demand, we may need to direct you to one of our GP led clinics at Rochdale Urgent Care Centre.

 Help us to help you:

 - Please avoid ringing at our busiest times, which are 8.00-10.30am, especially on Mondays, and in the afternoons on Fridays, if your problem is not urgent.

 - Please let the surgery know in good time if you are unable to attend an appointment.
 This will enable us to offer the appointment to another patient.